Thank you for your interest in joining the Worldwide CDIO Initiative.

 All schools willing to commit to CDIO are welcome to apply.
 We particularly encourage schools to join that will apply CDIO to engineering disciplines not currently represented in the Initiative.

 There is no fee or charge to belong to the CDIO Initiative.
 CDIO is an open-architecture initiative; all of its products are available free and schools are encouraged to adapt and use them in the manner they find most appropriate.
+However, the CDIO Initiative seeks active collaborators, and as a member you are expected to regularly participate in our meetings and activities.
 Collaborating schools are expected to provide funds for their own CDIO-related expenses (e.g., attendance to CDIO meetings).

 Step 1: Get acquainted with CDIO Community and frameworks and contact the CDIO Office